How to Buy an iPad in Nigeria

 Do you Need lots of storageThe iPad offer built-in storage with no memory card support.
 If you plan buying the iPad, buy one with enough storage to support your needs.
-Currently, iPad offers 16GB, 32GB, or 64GB. iPad Air also offers 128GB storage.
+Currently, iPad offers 16GB, 32GB, or 64GB. iPad Air and iPad Mini 2 also offer 128GB storage.

-You can also use your computer (if you have one), external hard drive (if you can afford it) or cloud storage (if you have unlimited data plan) to support the storage on your iPad.
+You can also use your computer (if you have one), an external hard drive (if you can afford it) or cloud storage (if you have unlimited data plan) to support the storage on your iPad.

-I just want the latest iPad?If all you want is the latest generation iPad, buy the Apple iPad Air or the iPad Mini with retina display.
-The iPad Air and iPad Mini Retina is now available in Nigeria.
+I just want the latest iPad?If all you want is the latest generation iPad, buy the Apple iPad Air or the iPad Mini 2 with retina display.
+The iPad Air and iPad Mini Retina are now available in Nigeria.

 There you have it.
 We have just gone through the key decisions for buying the right iPad.
 Did I miss any important consideration?
 Share with me as a comment.
 Thanks.
 Hope you find what you are looking for in your iPad.